hclpandv/vagrant-ansible-docker-lamp/README.md

 * A basic fail2ban configuration added to both of these servers to block an IP after 3 failed SSH login attempts

+# Improvement oportunities

+* Ansible roles can be used if we have well tested and re-usable ansible roles as per the Environment.